tuwonga/fast_Dreambooth_4_kaggle/README.md

 4- instance name at the end, in the last lines (instance_name.ckpt) to copy and download the model on local pc.

+Of course you can change the steps number and the fp16 option (True or False).

 Please let me know.

 Thank you.